 Taught by a registered dietician, CHF’s nutrition education seminar is a fun and tasty way to learn about the importance of healthy eating habits.
 Students receive hands-on experience through participation in preparing nutritious snacks.
 They also receive easy to remember nutrition guides, such as the “Rainbow of Colors,” enabling them to practice healthful living at home.

 In 2007, CHF partnered with the Buffalo Hospital Foundation and Allina Clinics and Hospitals to form the “Heart Safe Communities of Wright County” program.
 Together, this partnership provided over 40 Automated External Defibrillators (AEDs) to public locations in Wright County, as well as awareness training to organizations and the public.
 AEDs are life saving tools, ensuring the safety and well-being of Wright County residents should an emergency arise.

 Partnering with the University of Minnesota and the Buffalo Hospital, CHF led a successful campaign for colorectal cancer prevention by distributing screening kits throughout the county.
 Through this program, thousands of people learned about the seriousness of colorectal cancer and many lives were saved through the simple screening process promoted during this project.

 Hospice Care Unit

-Our current project will build Lakeside Oasis, an end of life care wing on the Lake Ridge Care Center in Wright County.
+Partnering with Elim Care, we were able to build Lakeside Oasis, an end of life care wing on the Lake Ridge Care Center in Wright County.
 Click here to find out more.